stolostron/rhacm-docs/security/create_cis_pol.md

     - Controls
 7. Click **Create**.

 A policy is created and is embedded into the policy.
-View a sample of the CIS policy, see _CIS policy sample_ from [CIS policy controller](cis_pol_ctrl.md).

 #### Viewing a CIS policy from the console